 List features items like Noel Gallagher, Andy Gibb and more!This list answers the questions, "What guitar players are from Manchester?" and "Who are famous Manchester guitarists?"

-Noel Thomas David Gallagher is an English musician, singer, and songwriter.
-He served as the lead guitarist, co-lead vocalist and principal songwriter of the rock band Oasis.
+Noel Thomas David Gallagher (born 29 May 1967) is an English singer, songwriter and guitarist.
+He served as the lead guitarist, co-lead vocalist and principal songwriter of the English rock band Oasis as well as lead vocalist and sole songwriter for his own band, Noel Gallagher's High Flying Birds.
 Raised in Burnage, Manchester, Gallagher began learning guitar at the age of thirteen.
 After a series of odd jobs in construction, he worked for local Manchester band Inspiral Carpets as a roadie and technician in 1988.
-Whilst touring with them, he learned that his brother Liam Gallagher had formed a band of his own, known as the Rain, which eventually took on the name Oasis.
-After Gallagher returned to England, he was invited by his brother to join Oasis as songwriter and guitarist.
-Oasis' debut album, Definitely ...more on Wikipedia
+Whilst touring with them, he learned that his younger brother Liam Gallagher had formed a band of his own, known as the Rain, which eventually took on the name Oasis.
+After ...more on Wikipedia

 Birthplace: Longsight, United Kingdom

-Andrew Roy "Andy" Gibb was an English singer, songwriter, musician, performer, and teen idol.
-He was the younger brother of Barry, Robin and Maurice Gibb, the members of Bee Gees.
-Gibb came to international prominence in the late 1970s with six singles that reached the Top 10 in the United States starting with "I Just Want to Be Your Everything".
-And other three top 20 singles.
-He also collaborated with Olivia Newton-John, P.P.
-Arnold.
-Gibb's success was brief, as he battled drug addiction and depression and died just five days after turning 30. ...more on Wikipedia
+Andrew Roy Gibb (5 March 1958 – 10 March 1988) was an English singer, songwriter, performer, and teen idol.
+He was the younger brother of the Bee Gees: Barry, Robin, and Maurice Gibb.
+Gibb came to international prominence in the late 1970s with six singles that reached the Top 10 in the United States, starting with "I Just Want to Be Your Everything" (1977), followed by three other top 20 singles.
+Gibb's success was brief due to drug addiction and depression.
+He died five days after his 30th birthday while attempting a comeback. ...more on Wikipedia

 Nationality: Australia, England